Saturday, November 2, 2024

 Daniel told his story without guilt as if those listening had his same sociopathic outlook.
 Of course drugs were a factor, but they only highlighted the evil in his heart.

 Shortly after sunrise on March 1st, Daniel Haire was in jail for second degree murder.
-Over the next few days, the detectives found out Daniel confronted Nordby about stealing from him and invited him to come over to his house on Thursday night to talk about it, but when Nordby arrived, there was no conversation.
+Over the next few days, the detectives found out Daniel confronted Nordby on the telephone about stealing from him and invited him to come over to his house on Thursday night to talk about it, but when Nordby arrived, there was no conversation.

-If Daniel would have left Norby’s body at the first place he dumped it, he may have gotten away with murder.
+If Daniel would have left Norby’s body at the first place he dumped it, he may have gotten away with the murder.
 When Lucky and Prudhome checked the dumpster behind the business on Sunday morning after booking Daniel, they didn’t find any evidence, but they found three bags of dead crawfish someone had discarded.
 The odor was overwhelming and enough to mask the odor coming from a dead man in a bundle of laundry until it was hauled off to the landfill.

 Theologian Louis Berkhof said, “The crime of murder owes its enormity to the fact that it is an attack on the image of God.”
 (Systematic Theology, p.
 204) Because of that enormity, we intrinsically know murder is wrong, and those who commit it know it is wrong as well.
 That is why they try to hide what they’ve done.